Eligibility to Enroll

 - Under the Examinee Menu, fill an out Accommodation Request.
 You will be sent an email notifying you that your request has been received.
 New incoming Freshmen will not receive an email as their UWM email account is not yet active.
-New Freshmen should contact our New Freshman Testing Coordinator (414-229-2210 or email@example.com) after submitting both their request and their documentation.
+New Freshmen should contact our Placement Coordinator (414-229-2210 or email@example.com) after submitting both their request and their documentation.

 - Submit the proper documentation to the Accessibility Resource Center by contacting the appropriate counselor to verify what documentation is required.

 - Jason Anderson, Mobility Impairments and Deaf/Hard of Hearing

 firstname.lastname@example.org or 414-937-5875

 email@example.com or 414-229-6730

 - Aura Hirschman, ADD/ADHD, Learning Disabilities, Autism Spectrum Disorders, Blind and Visual Impairments and Alternative Text Coordinator

 - Ann Kowalickzo, Learning Disabilities, ADD/ADHD, Autism Spectrum Disorders and Traumatic Brain Injuries

 email@example.com or 414-229-6239